Jar City: Plot

 The body of a 70-year-old man who was struck on the head with a glass ashtray is found in a flat in Norðurmýri.
 The only clues are a photograph of a young girl's grave and a cryptic note left on the body.
 Detective Erlendur discovers that the victim was accused of a violent rape some forty years earlier but was never convicted.

 Awards

 The novel won the Scandinavian crime writers' Glass Key award in 2002 for best Nordic crime fiction novel.
 In 2003, Arnaldur Indriðason's following novel, Silence of the Grave, also won the award, making him the first author to have won the award two years in a row.

-Adaptations
+Adaptation

 The novel was adapted into the 2006 film Jar City.
 It was directed by Baltasar Kormákur and premiered in Iceland on 20 October 2006 and in the UK on 12 September 2008.